hodgef/simple-keyboard/README.md

   </a>
 </p>

-> The slick virtual keyboard for Javascript.
-Compatible with your JS, React, Angular or Vue projects.
+<blockquote>The slick virtual keyboard for Javascript.
+Compatible with your JS, React, Angular or Vue projects.</blockquote>

 ## 🚀 Demo
 [Demo Showcase (Vanilla, Angular, React, Vue)](https://simple-keyboard.com/demo)